onzfonz/comp227/src/content/5/en/part5c.md

 })
 ```

-The most flexible way of finding elements in tests is the method <i>querySelector</i> of the *container* object, which is returned by *render*, as was mentioned [earlier in this part](/en/part5/testing_react_apps#searching-for-content-in-a-component).
+The most flexible way of finding elements in tests is the method `querySelector` of the `container` object, which is returned by `render`, as was mentioned [earlier in this part](/en/part5/testing_react_apps#searching-for-content-in-a-component).
 Any CSS selector can be used with this method for searching elements in tests.

-Consider e.g. that we would define a unique *id* to the input field:
+Consider e.g. that we would define a unique `id` to the input field:

 ```js
 const NoteForm = ({ createNote }) => {